 Avalokitesvara Festival is a spiritual celebration wishing for harmonic weather and sending prayers for health, peace, and harmony.
 It is held in 3 days, including two parts: ceremony and festival.
 The ceremony emphasized sacred Buddhist rituals with many religious activities such as welcoming the light, preaching the teachings of Lady Buddha, and so on.
 The festival takes place vibrantly with various traditional and modern performances: singing folk songs, cosplaying, dancing, and calligraphy exhibition activities.

-Fireworks Festival is an international-scaled cultural and tourist event taking place annually since 2008.
+The Fireworks Festival is an international-scale cultural and tourist event that has been taking place annually since 2008.
 The festival lasts for two days in a row commemorating the liberation of Vietnam on April 30 and International Workers’ Day on May 1.
 Every year, the fireworks competition features a different theme.
-This festival attracts many developed fireworks industries such as Japan, the United States, Italy, Russia and so on, creating spectacular and artistic firework performances along the Han River.
+This festival attracts many developed fireworks industries, such as Japan, the United States, Italy, Russia, and so on, creating spectacular and artistic fireworks performances along the Han River.
 The festival is a mesmerizing performance with not only light but also music.

-Throughout the festival, there are different celebrative activities such as boat racing, art exhibition, and releasing candles held in paper flowers, making it the most awaited festival in the city.
+Throughout the festival, there are different activities such as boat racing, exhibition, and releasing of candles held in paper flowers, making it the most awaited festival in the city.

 Cau Ngu Festival